Tolkien: Maker of Middle-earth: Contents

 The book is divided into two parts.
-The first part is a series of essays on key aspects of Tolkien's Middle-earth oeuvre.
+The first is a series of essays on key aspects of Tolkien's Middle-earth oeuvre.
 There is a brief biography of Tolkien by McIlwaine, and a chapter by John Garth on how the Inklings, a literary group that included C. S. Lewis, influenced Tolkien.
 Verlyn Flieger describes Tolkien's concept of faerie, referencing works such as On Fairy-Stories and Smith of Wootton Major as well as his Middle-earth books.
 Carl F. Hostetter introduces Tolkien's invented Elvish languages, Quenya and Sindarin.
 Tom Shippey comments on Tolkien's creative use of Norse mythology, and the northern ethos of courage without hope of victory, citing Beowulf and the Poetic Edda's Lay of Fafnir, to suit his own taste, faith, and knowledge of philology.
 Finally, Wayne Hammond and Christina Scull introduce Tolkien's visual art, arguing that his artwork was as thorough as his writing.

 The second part is a catalogue of the exhibition, divided into chapters covering Tolkien's letters, his childhood, student days, inventiveness, his long effort on The Silmarillion myths, his work at home, The Hobbit, The Lord of the Rings, and his maps of Middle-earth.
 It provides some 300 illustrations, mainly in double-page spreads of image and text.
 Some are from the collection at the Bodleian Library; others are from the archive at Marquette University and from private collections.